 - 1 scallion, chopped

 - Bring a large pot of water to a boil and add in 1 small head of cauliflower, cut into florets.
 Boil until tender.

-- Heat a medium-sized skillet over low-medium heat and add in 2 tsp olive oil and 1 white sliced onion.
-Sauté until translucent then add in 1 tsp minced garlic and continue to cook until onions are browned and caramelized (at least 30 minutes).
+- Heat a medium-sized skillet over low-medium heat and add in 2 teaspoon olive oil and 1 white sliced onion.
+Sauté until translucent then add in 1 teaspoon minced garlic and continue to cook until onions are browned and caramelized (at least 30 minutes).
 (Be patient!
 Do not increase heat to try to caramelize faster!)

 - Top with remaining sautéed onions, bacon, and 1 chopped scallion.